Rhythm-al-ism: Critical reception

+In 2025, Pitchfork placed it at number 34 on their list of the "100 Best Rap Albums of All Time".
+The website's writer Joshua Minsoo Kim said that while DJ Quik "raps on here like your impish best friend, Rhythm-al-ism's hedonistic celebrations feel urgent, valorizing that most important thing in life: having a good time."

 Commercial performance

 The album debuted at number sixty three on the US Billboard 200 and spent 29 weeks on the chart.
 It also debuted at number thirteen on the US Top R&B/Hip-Hop Albums charts and spent 39 weeks on the chart as well.
-The album was certified Gold on July 27, 1999 by the RIAA for selling over 500,000 copies.
+The album was certified Gold on July 27, 1999, by the RIAA for selling over 500,000 copies.